IBM: Remote Working Is Great! (For Everyone Except Us)

 An anonymous reader writes: IBM, the company that just weeks ago said it was doing away with its work-from-home policy, is now preaching the benefits of telecommuting to customers.
 Big Blue's Smarter Workforce Group says a recent panel it hosted at the Society for Industrial and Organizational Psychology (SIOP) conference concluded that customers who work remotely are "more engaged, have stronger trust in leadership and much stronger intention to stay.
 These findings mirror what an IBM Smarter Workforce Institute study found," the group wrote.
 "Challenging the modern myths of remote working shares employee research revealing that remote workers are highly engaged, more likely to consider their workplaces as innovative, happier about their job prospects and less stressed than their more traditional, office-bound colleagues."
 This is posted without any apparent sense of irony, as IBM said just weeks ago that remote workers were not part of its "recipe for success" and could no longer be permitted to work anywhere other than its six regional offices in various techie hubs around the US.

-Finding remote work is hard (Score:2)
+Finding remote work is hard (Score:4, Interesting)

 Re: (Score:1)

-You may have to ask for less money and let them know you are willing to accept less in exchange for being remote.
-They later may change their mind if you are highly productive.

-Whether remote work is "good" or not can be debated, but it makes many managers uncomfortable.
+but it makes many managers uncomfortable.

+Managing remote workers is often different, and to many that means harder, and the average manager (like the average person) prefers easy.

+It is a lot harder to find brown nose to suck up to you when your employees are not around hourly

 Re: (Score:2)